Clerk of the Closet

 A Clerk of the Closet is a member of the clergy within the United Kingdom who is appointed to minister to the monarch of the United Kingdom.

-The ‘closet’ comes from the original name of the Royal Chapel.

 The College of Chaplains of the Ecclesiastical Household of the Sovereign of the United Kingdom is under the Clerk of the Closet, an office dating from 1437.
 It is normally held by a diocesan bishop of the Church of England, who may, however, remain in office after leaving his see.
 In 2025 the current Clerk is Richard Jackson, Bishop of Hereford.

+The term ‘closet’ referred originally to a private oratory set aside for the king or queen, where the Clerk would be in attendance.

-Other members of the royal family may also have their own Clerk of the Closet.
+Historically, other senior members of the royal family would sometimes appoint their own Clerk of the Closet.

 Duties

 The Clerk of the Closet is responsible for advising the Private Secretary to the Sovereign on the names for candidates to fill vacancies in the Roll of Chaplains to the Sovereign.
 The Clerk manages 36 royal chaplains and preaches annually in the Chapel Royal, St James's Palace.
 He also presents bishops for homage to the Sovereign and examines any theological books to be presented to the Sovereign.
 He receives a salary of £7 a year.

+The Clerk is assisted in his duties by the Deputy Clerk of the Closet (an office dating from 1677).
+Since 1931, the Deputy Clerk has also served as Sub-Almoner, Sub-Dean of the Chapels Royal and Domestic Chaplain at Buckingham Palace, and is the sole full-time clerical member of the Household.